|Marlene A Eilers Koenig collection|

 In 1924, Princess Marie Auguste became engaged to a Major Bienert, a wealthy Saxon mill owner, but on the eve of the wedding, the princess broke off the engagement, and went "into hiding."
 Three years later, on September 27, 1926, Princess Marie Auguste married a childhood friend, Baron Johannes Michael von Loën.
 This marriage ended in divorce nine years later.

 Princess Marie Auguste resumed her maiden name after her divorce.
 She lived quietly with limited means.
 Her only son, Prince Karl Franz Joseph, was married three times.
 His first wife, Princess Henriette of Schonaich-Carolath, the daughter of Kaiser Wilhelm's second wife, Hermine.
 The couple married in 1940 and were divorced in 1946.
 They had three sons, Franz Wilhelm, Friedrich Christian and Franz Friedrich.
 Franz Wilhelm and Friedrich Christian were twins, although Friedrich Christian died several weeks after the birth.

 Prince Karl Franz married two more times to Luise Hartmann (the marriage ended in divorce) and Eva Maria Herrera, a Peruvian, with whom he had two daughters, Alexandra and Desiree.

 Marie Auguste, who was in financial straits in the final years of her life, adopted several adults in exchange for money.
-The most famous of these adoptions took place in 1980 when adopted Hans-Robert Lichtenberg.
+The most famous of these adoptions took place in 1980 when she adopted Hans-Robert Lichtenberg.
 This was a business transaction arranged by Hans Hermann Weyer, who sold phony titles and university degrees.

 Since 1919, German titles have been a part of one's surname, so Lichtenberg became known as Friedrich Prinz von Anhalt, but not Prince Friedrich von Anhalt.